Siddharth1101/Battle-Of-Neighbourhoods/README.md

 # Coursera_Capstone
-This repository will be mainly used for the Data Science capstone project.
+This repository is mainly used for the Data Science capstone project.
 The final project is about making a smart choice in opening a new shopping mall in Bengaluru, Karnataka depending on the existing frequency of malls in the vicinity of 5km.

 To view all the neighbourhoods in Bengaluru, please open the image: Neighbourhoods.png